 - Blue skin color that refuses to fade

 Vomiting is a common health problem among infants.
-It is normal for infants to spit up milk after feeds.
+It is normal for infants to spit up milk after feeding.
 But frequent vomiting is not normal.
-To prevent frequent vomiting and spit ups, make sure your baby is not lactose intolerant or allergic to breast milk.
+To prevent frequent vomiting and spit-ups, make sure your baby is not lactoseiXA sugar present in milk and its products. intolerant or allergic to breast milk.
 You also need to burp your baby frequently to prevent her from throwing up her entire meal.
 If your child is vomiting and not gaining adequate weight, she might need medical intervention.
 Also, watch out for the color.
-If your baby’s vomit looks green, talk to your doctor about possible infections and treatment options (6).
-Digestive issues could also lead to vomiting.
+If your baby’s vomit looks green, talk to your doctor about possible infections and treatment options (5).
+Digestive issues or gastrointestinal issues like reflux could also lead to vomiting.

 A fever is not the problem.
 A fever is just an indicator that your baby’s body is fighting off an infection.
 Mild fevers don’t even need medical intervention.
 But if your little one is running a high fever, let your doctor have a look at her.
-High fever (102 F) can be a cause of serious worry and lead to seizures (7).
+High fever (102 F) can be a cause of serious worry and lead to seizures (6).

-Is your little one crying without break, and you can’t figure out why?
+Is your little one crying without a break, and you can’t figure out why?
 You can blame it on colic!
 Colicky babies are otherwise healthy and show no other signs of discomfort.
-Do check if your baby is allergic to the formula you are using as that too can cause colic in babies (8).
+Do check if your baby is allergic to the formula you are using as that too can cause colic in babies (7).
 Thankfully, most cases of colic resolve by the time your baby reaches three months of age.

 10. Skin Problems:

-a.
-Diaper Rash:
+A. Diaper Rash:

-If you are using a cloth diaper, use fragrance and dye free detergents.
+- If you are using a cloth diaper, use fragrance and dye-free detergents.

-b.
-Cradle Cap:
+B. Cradle Cap:

-Use a mild shampoo.
+- Use a mild shampoo.